 - Vinegar – white wine vinegar or apple cider vinegar.

-How to make Gurkensalat from scratch
+How to make this Gurkensalat recipe

-- Thinly slice the cucumbers (either with a sharp knife or using a mandolin), and mix with chopped spring onions and fresh dill.
+- Assemble the salad: Thinly slice the cucumbers and mix with the chopped spring onions and fresh dill.
+Pour the dressing over the sliced cucumbers and stir to combine.

 FAQ